 Inside: If you’re tired of struggling, if you see all your imperfection and life feels hard, you might need a reminder that you’re not alone.
 All of the women in this post have their own struggles and sometimes have trouble seeing all the amazing ways they shine.
 Be gentle with yourself today.

 You are tired of struggling.
-And you are not the only one who struggles.
+But you’re not the only one.

 She trembles as we speak.
 The diagnosis is only part of the reason; her anxiety has built up over the years and now it is hard for her to be in public.
 Shame covers her still though the trauma took place years ago.
 She knows she should be over it by now and wonders what people think of her inability to join in, to keep a job, to look like everyone else.
 She is a beautiful soul and is loved by many but her insecurity and pain have erected a well-constructed wall, preventing joy from seeping in.
 Keeping people out.
 And when she wonders aloud what people must think of her, I answer that what matters more is what she thinks of herself.